kevin-hartman/llmops-stacks/README.md

-# Databricks MLOps Stacks
+# Databricks LLMOps Stacks

 > **_NOTE:_**  This feature is in [private preview](https://docs.databricks.com/release-notes/release-types.html).

-This repo provides a customizable stack for starting new ML projects on Databricks that follow production best-practices out of the box.
+This repo provides a customizable stack for starting new GenAI projects on Databricks that follow production best-practices out of the box.

-Using Databricks MLOps Stacks, data scientists can quickly get started iterating on ML code for new projects while ops engineers set up CI/CD and ML resources management, with an easy transition to production.
-You can also use MLOps Stacks as a building block in automation for creating new data science projects with production-grade CI/CD pre-configured.
-More information can be found at https://docs.databricks.com/en/dev-tools/bundles/mlops-stacks.html.
+Using Databricks LLMOps Stacks, AI engineers can quickly get started iterating on ML code for new projects while ops engineers set up CI/CD and ML resources management, with an easy transition to production.
+You can also use LLMOps Stacks as a building block in automation for creating new data science projects with production-grade CI/CD pre-configured.
+More information can be found at https://docs.databricks.com/en/dev-tools/bundles/LLMOps-stacks.html.

 The default stack in this repo includes three modular components: